 Students taking French at A Level are encouraged to take part in our exchange visit to Vincennes, in the east of Paris.

-Students have six hours of language study per fortnight, four in French, and two in Spanish, in mixed ability groups.
+Students have five hours of French per fortnight and are taught in mixed ability groups.

 Years 8 & 9

 The majority of students start Spanish in addition to French, with four hours of French, and two of Spanish per fortnight.
 Those students who studied Mandarin in Year 7 will decide whether to continue, or to start Spanish.

 A small number of students who are experiencing difficulties with language and literacy will not start Spanish, and so will have two additional hours of French per fortnight to consolidate their skills.

 At the end of Year 8, students express a preference to continue with either French or Spanish, and Latin (or Mandarin for those who are studying it) is offered as an enrichment option.

 These choices for Year 9 will pave the way for students’ language study in Years 10 and 11.

 Some students will begin Mandarin in Y7 in addition to French, and will have 4 hours of lessons per fortnight.